PyTables/PyTables/doc/source/usersguide/installation.rst

    **Windows**

-      Put the DLL libraries (hdf5dll.dll and, optionally, lzo1.dll and bzip2.dll) in a directory listed in your :envvar:`PATH` environment variable.
-The setup.py installation program will print out a warning to that effect if the libraries can not be found.
+      Put the DLL libraries (hdf5dll.dll and, optionally, lzo1.dll, bzip2.dll or blosc.dll) in a directory listed in your :envvar:`PATH` environment variable.
+The setup.py installation
+      program will print out a warning to that effect if the libraries can not be found.

 #.
 To install the entire PyTables Python package, change back to the root
    distribution directory and run the following command (make sure you have